NeudoseCDH/NeudoseCDH/README.md

 2. Cd into NeudoseCDH folder.

-3. Using command:   $make     to perform makefile compiling.
+3. Using command:   $make     to perform makefile compiling (make sure gcc is installed).

 4. Open up two terminals on your Mac/Linux (also works with two different computers, just make sure the IP address is reachable).